Mirpri/Pong-N/README.md

 Feed the logged data into your preferred machine learning framework and choose your favorite algorithm to train your model.

 ### Load your model
-To load your trained model in Pong Neon, you have you write a python file defining a function named `control`.
+To load your trained model in Pong Neon, you have you write a python file defining 2 functions named `control` and `control_s`.

 `control` takes a list and a number as parameter and should return a number value.
 The parameter is like:
 ```